RIM shares dive as fee changes catch market off guard

 Still, doubts remain about whether RIM can pull off the transformation.
 Needham analyst Charlie Wolf said the BB10 would have to look meaningfully superior to its competitors for RIM to stage a comeback.

-Canaccord Genuity analyst Michael Walkley said it was highly unlikely that the market would support RIM's new mobile computing ecosystem, and he remained skeptical about the company's ability to survive on its own.
+Canaccord Genuity analyst Michael Walkley said it was highly unlikely that the market would support RIM's new mobile computing ecosystem, and he remained sceptical about the company's ability to survive on its own.

 "We believe RIM will eventually need to sell the company," said Walkley, who cut his price target on RIM shares to $9 from $10.